ABOUT THESE EXPEDITIONS

 Join Shark Conservationist and Naturalist David McGuire and other wildlife specialists celebrating sharks and all ocean life on a life-changing expedition into the Gulf of the Farallones for whales, wildlife and our finny friends.

-These events are on a new US Coast Guard inspected, departing from San Francisco near the Fisherman’s Wharf.
+These events are on the US Coast Guard inspected VESSEL AMIGO, departing from San Francisco at the Fisherman’s Wharf.

 We meet at the Vessel by 0730 to begin boarding for an 0800 departure.
 Return is by 4:00PM.